HaruWa7305/webapp-gp/README.md

 ![WhatsApp Image 2025-06-12 at 07 40 51_330d7a72](https://github.com/user-attachments/assets/88cc095d-fdcd-4d53-9a9f-ed5da96f2b66)

 Dashboard
--Admin can view all orders, check status (Pending/Completed), update status, or delete orders.
+- Admin can view all orders, check status (Pending/Completed), update status, or delete orders.

 Manage Products
--Admin can add new products.
+- Admin can add new products.
--Can update product quantity (increase/decrease).
+- Can update product quantity (increase/decrease).
--Can delete products.
+- Can delete products.

 Manage Users
--Admin can view all registered users.
+- Admin can view all registered users.
--Can delete users if necessary.
+- Can delete users if necessary.

 Logout
 -Admin can securely log out from the panel.